7bitcoder/7bitConf/README.md

 }
 ```

-In this case, custom SettingParserConfig is used in addEnvironmentVariables method, keySplitters is cleared to prevent
+In this case, custom EnvironmentVarsParserConfig is used in addEnvironmentVariables method, keySplitters is cleared to
+prevent
 extracting nested keys and typeMarkers is cleared to prevent type extraction.

 ## Custom Setting Parser